Multisig Treasury Reconciliation: Why Safe Is Not Your Books (2026)

 Multisig Treasury Reconciliation: Why Safe Is Not Your Books

-Safe secures most of Web3's serious treasuries — and finance teams keep discovering it is a vault with a transaction list, not an accounting system.
+This spoke takes the reconciliation pillar into the place most serious Web3 treasuries actually live: a Safe multisig.
+Safe secures the assets well, but finance teams keep discovering it is a vault with a transaction list attached, not an accounting system.
 A multisig is the bank account, not the books.
-This guide is the reconciliation gap a Safe leaves and the multisig-specific traps that make month-end manual.
+The focus here is the specific gap a Safe leaves and the multisig-only traps (batched transactions, modules, signer changes) that turn month-end into manual work.

-- Safe (formerly Gnosis Safe) = smart-contract multisig / smart account: custody + signer policy, not accounting.
+- Safe (formerly Gnosis Safe) is a smart-contract multisig and smart-account platform.
+It handles custody and signer policy, not accounting.

-- It exposes a raw on-chain transaction list — the equivalent of a bank statement: no categorisation, cost basis, or bookkeeping sync.
+- It exposes a raw on-chain transaction list, the equivalent of a bank statement: no categorisation, no cost basis, no bookkeeping sync.

-- Multisig-specific breaks: batched transactions (one hash = many events), modules/delegate calls, signer changes (governance, not finance), many Safes across chains.
+- Multisig-specific breaks include batched transactions (one hash, many events), modules and delegate calls, signer changes (governance, not finance), and many Safes across chains.

 - A Safe export is source data, not a reconciliation.

-- The fix: a subledger over the Safes — decompose, classify, value, post to GL (see subledger-to-GL).
+- The fix is a subledger layered over the Safes that decomposes, classifies, values, and posts to the GL (see the subledger-to-GL pillar).

 Safe is the account, not the books

-Safe (formerly Gnosis Safe) is the leading smart-contract multisig and smart-account platform — Safe{Core} protocol and SDK, transaction batching, modules — widely used by DAOs, foundations, and companies.
-It does its job well: custody and authorisation.
+Safe (formerly Gnosis Safe) is the leading smart-contract multisig and smart-account platform: Safe{Core} protocol and SDK, transaction batching, and modules, used widely by DAOs, foundations, and companies.
+It does its job well, which is custody and authorisation.
 What it is not is accounting.
-A Safe surfaces a raw list of on-chain transactions — effectively a bank statement:
+A Safe surfaces a raw list of on-chain transactions, effectively a bank statement:

 - no expense categorisation or accounting labels;